nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Autocompletion

-Currently Modduke will support autocompletion for name field (PREFIX : `n/` ) in v1.3.
-Autocomplete mode will be trigger by typing "n/" in
+Currently Modduke will support autocompletion for the following fields in v1.3.(and their associated trigger phrases)

+* Contact Name -  Triggered using `cname/`
+* Module Name -  Triggered using `mdname/`
+* Meeting Name -  Triggered using `mtname/`

-CommandBox  and text will turn yellow to show that CommandBox has entered Autocompletion Mode.
+Typing in these trigger phrases will turn the text yellow to show that CommandBox has entered Autocompletion Mode.
 Use `Tab` to scroll forward and `Shift-Tab` to iterate backwards through suggestions.
-* Note that while in Autocomplete mode you cannot edit suggestions unless you iterated back to your own input.
+* Note that while in Autocomplete mode you cannot edit suggestions unless you iterated back to your own input or you press `Backspace`.
-* Pressing `Space` will lock in your current selection and take you out of Autocomplete mode.
+* Pressing `Enter` will lock in your current selection and take you out of Autocomplete mode.
-* Pressing `Backspace` will take you out of Autocomplete mode.

 ### Command Line Shortcuts
 `Ctrl-U` --- Clears CommandBox